Natural-Highs/live/README.md

 ![alt text](docs/readme/image-1.png) 6.
 VSCode Should reopen from inside your docker container

-7. Run "npm i" in the terminal
+7. Run `bun install` in the terminal

 8. create a file called .env and paste the contents from the pinned message in discord in

-9. run "npm run dev" in the terminal
+9. run `bun run dev` in the terminal

 10. click on the local host link in your terminal and if you are brought to a log in page then every thing is working.